OwlCodR/NRC_database/README.md

 - [x] `rand_timestamp(BOOLEAN future, INT min, INT max)` - Returns timestamp date in future or not with offset in range
 - [x] `rand_interval(BOOLEAN future, TEXT units, INT min, INT max)` - Returns random interval in range in future or not with units
 - [x] `rand_id_from(TEXT table, INT min, INT max, INT retries)` - Returns random id from table in range.
 If id does not exist will retry N times
-- [x] `biometrics(INT count, INT min, INT max)` - Fills biometrics table for `count` random trainings with N metrics in range
+- [x] `biometrics(INT count, INT min, INT max)` - Fills biometrics table for *count* random trainings with N metrics in range

 ### 📎 Make 15 SQL requests
 1. Get all followers by user id
+2. Get posts count for the last week
-2. Get name and surname of all users who liked post by id
+3. Get name and surname of all users who liked post by id
-3. Get the post popular sport type
+4. Get the most popular sport type
-4. Get all users by event id
 5. Get all posts by title entry
-6. Get the longest distance of the training
-7. Get authors of posts of the last 2 days
+6. Get authors of posts of the last 2 days
-8. Get posts count for the last week
-9. Get all biometrics by training id and date
+7. Get info about the biggest event by amount of subscribers
+8. Get average amount of post likes of the user with max followers count
+9. Set status by trainings count for all followers of the user with max followers count `n == 0` - Unsportsmanlike
+`1 <= n <= 4` - Amateur Athlete
+`n > 4` - Sportsman
+10. Get info about training with max heartrate for every user where training type is "Treadmill"

 ### 📦 I worked with
 - PgAdmin4